Cambodia and Thailand Family Tour

 Beginning in the chaotic, fascinating and great fun present-day Khmer capital of Phnom Penh we’ll discover local markets, historical sites and the vibrant street-life before travelling overland through Cambodia’s timeless landscapes to Siem Reap and the ancient cities of fabulous Angkor.
-A 3-day Angkor programme provides ample time to explore the exotic jungle-clad ruins at a leisurely pace, as well as opportunities to check-out markets and handicrafts and of course ‘R and R’ time by the pool or even a trip to visit Apopo’s famous mine-detecting, giant African rats?
+A 2-day Angkor programme provides ample time to explore the exotic jungle-clad ruins at a leisurely pace, as well as opportunities to check-out markets and handicrafts and of course ‘R and R’ time by the pool and a trip to visit Apopo’s famous mine-detecting, giant African rats.

 From Angkor, we head by private boat up the spectacular Sangkar River past its unique floating villages and bustling river scenes to Battambang for a fascinating bicycle tour of the traditional livelihoods and cottage industries of surrounding villages.
 From here a short hop takes us to the Thai border and on to the unspoilt tropical island of Koh Mak.
 Exploring the island, boat trips to the neighbouring coral reefs and lazing on a beautiful unspoilt beach are some of the activities on offer.